vojtiikxdd/Jump-of-Bohemia/README.md

 ## Movement
 - It's simple, *A* & *D* buttons, moves player to sides and *space* makes player jump, *ESC* opens in-game menu

-## Instructions for Starting the Game
+## What to do after launching the game
 - After satrting *.exe* file, Menu appears.
 You have now three options.
 When clicking *Play* button, game is started.
 Be aware, there is no progress save!
 By clicking *Options* button, you can adjust game volume.
 Button *Quit* turns game off

 ## Team members